bsolomon1124/misc/mdtest.md

 How do I love thee?
 Let me count the ways.

+# Separation lines
+You can use three or more of: hyphens, asterisks, or underscores:

+---

+Hyphens

+***

+Asterisks

+___

+Underscores

 # Bare URLs
 The Markdown parser now supports "naked" URLs: I often visit http://example.com.